What happens when you use crypto to buy things?!?

 - accounting and legal costs

 It is important that you discuss your situation with a tax professional to ensure that you are properly reporting and classifying your activities related to cryptocurrencies.
-Improperly filing your tax return could cost you a significant amount of tax; either upfront, costing you more tax than should have been assessed, or later when CRA reviews your return and reclassifies the income reported.
+When you file your tax return incorrectly, you could pay more tax than you should.
+This can happen upfront, or later on when the CRA re-classifies your income.

 Tune in for the next article in the series where we explore more on the Canadian taxation of cryptocurrencies…